Mythic-Projects/Titanium/README.md

-[Paper-0268/0664] EntityMoveEvent by William Blake Galbreath [Paper-0740] Add Unix domain socket support by Andrew Steinborn [Paper-0797] Use Velocity compression and cipher natives by Elier
+[Paper-0268/0664] EntityMoveEvent by William Blake Galbreath [Paper-0740] Add Unix domain socket support by Andrew Steinborn [Paper-0797] Use Velocity compression and cipher natives by Elier [Paper-0957] Use single player info update packet on join by Jake Potrebic

 [Taco-0006] Fix hopper lag by making entities look for hoppers by Techcable [Taco-0010] Optimize armor stands by Techcable